johnthebelovedcoder/ContraLock/LOGGING_OBSERVABILITY_IMPLEMENTATION.md

 # Comprehensive Logging and Observability System Implementation

 ## Overview
-This document outlines the implementation of a comprehensive logging and observability system for the Delivault platform.
+This document outlines the implementation of a comprehensive logging and observability system for the ContraLock platform.
 The system will include enhanced logging with correlation IDs, error tracking with Sentry, performance monitoring, and structured observability metrics.

 ## Why Enhanced Logging & Observability?